What led Google to abandon Google Glass

 This factor alone limited its appeal and practicality.

-Furthermore, privacy concerns have been raised due to Google Glass' ability to record videos and take photos without people's knowledge or consent.
+Additionally, privacy concerns have been raised due to Google Glass's ability to record videos and take photos without people's knowledge or consent.

-This has led many establishments to completely ban the use of Google Glass, further limiting its usefulness.
+This has led many establishments to ban the use of Google Glass altogether, further limiting its usefulness.

-Furthermore, the high cost of Google Glass made it unaffordable for most people, making it a luxury item rather than an everyday necessity like smartphones.
+Additionally, the high cost of Google Glass made it inaccessible to most people, making it a luxury item rather than an everyday necessity like smartphones.

-When compared to other technological advancements like Apple's iPhone or Amazon's Alexa devices, Google Glass falls short in terms of practicality and ease of use.
+When compared to other technological advancements, such as Apple's iPhone or Amazon's Alexa devices, Google Glass falls short in terms of practicality and ease of use.

 These devices have become an integral part of our daily lives because they provide tangible benefits that are not limited by privacy concerns or social acceptability issues.